shaikalibhasha/repo/README.md

 # repo
-this is my first repo HOW IS IT
+This is my first repo, How is it